RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/README.md

 ``pyuvsim`` reference simulations are intended as a reference point for comparison with existing simulators.
 As the capability of `pyuvsim` has improved, our reference simulations have grown in complexity.
-Each set is detailed in its own folder and replaces the previous set as the validation standard for new `pyuvsim` versions.
+Each generation is detailed in its own folder and replaces the previous set as the validation standard for new `pyuvsim` versions.
+There are currently two generations, in *first_reference_simulations* and *second_reference_simulations*.

 For convenience, several scripts are provided to help run the reference simulations and compare their results to a standard set (hosted on a publicly-accessible Google drive).
 At this time, these scripts are designed for a cluster managed by Simple Linux Utility Resource Manager (SLURM).

  - run_ref_sims.sh
         To run all of the reference simulations, run: